How Black Panther: Wakanda Forever addresses Chadwick Boseman’s death

 The actor died of cancer, aged 43, having been diagnosed with the illness four years before.

-Boseman decided against making the news public, meaning his death was a surprise to his co-stars, including Letitia Wright and Daniel Kaluuya (who is not in the new film), also.
+Boseman decided against making the news public, meaning his death was a surprise to his fans.

 He earned acclaim for several credits, but it was as King T’Challa in Ryan Coogler’s 2018 blockbuster that saw Boseman inspire audiences around the world.